amitfin/oref_alert/README.md

 5. `Country active alerts`: all active alerts in Israel.
 6. `Country alerts`: all alerts in Israel.

+## Additional Information

+1. The integration monitors the published data every 10 seconds.
+This means that there is a small delay till the state changes.
+2. The purpose of the binary sensor is to be used by automation rules.

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)